webosose/website/content/en/docs/tools/sdk/emulator/virtualbox-emulator/emulator-user-guide.md

 {{< caution >}}
 * The VirtualBox-based emulator (64-bit) is supported by webOS OSE 2.14.0 or higher.
-* webOS OSE emulator requires VirtualBox version 6.1.x, which can be installed on 64-bit host platforms only.
 * Make sure that Intel® Virtualization Technology (Intel® VT) is enabled in the host PC.
 {{< /caution >}}